getpop/field-query/README.md

 ## When/how to use it

-PoP uses this syntax nativelly: In `data-fields` to load data for the components within the application itself (through the [Component Model](https://github.com/getpop/component-model)), or externally for an API through URL param `query` (such as [PoP API](https://github.com/getpop/api)).
+PoP uses this syntax natively: In `data-fields` to load data for the components within the application itself (through the [Component Model](https://github.com/getpop/component-model)), and externally to load data from an API through URL param `query` (as done by [PoP API](https://github.com/getpop/api)).

 A GraphQL server can implement this syntax as to support URI-based server-side caching.
 To achieve this, a service must translate the query from this syntax to the corresponding [GraphQL syntax](https://graphql.org/learn/queries/), and then pass the translated query to the GraphQL engine.
-(WIP: An implementation of this translation service, in PHP, is under way).
+(WIP: An implementation of this translation service, in PHP, is [under way](https://github.com/getpop/api-graphql/issues/1)).

 ## Syntax